-Educational Film/TV programs for H.S.students, Job Training Skills for Culinary and film, Literacy in Reading and Finances, Social Justice films and Mental Health Forums, Film & Music Fest/Celebrity Tournament Match, Artistic Theatrical performance workshops and events.
+Collaboration programs to provide Educational Film/TV training for H.S.students, Job Training Skills for Culinary and film, Literacy in Reading and Finances, Mental Health Forums, Farmers Market, Film & Music Fest, Artistic Theatrical performance workshops and events.

 23.6% Overall Poverty Rate